-Environment Support

-3. Maintenance of forest cover in headwater areas
+Environment Support in the ENI Southern Neighbourhood region 3.
+Maintenance of forest cover in headwater areas Definition:

-18

-Definition:

 Headwaters are the source areas for rivers and streams, crucial for sustaining the structure, function, productivity and complexity of downstream ecosystems.
 They are vital to hydrologic cycling as they are one of the main areas where precipitation contributes to surface and groundwater.
 Headwaters are typically less intensively used than downstream areas.
 In many headwater areas, extensive agriculture, forests or other semi-natural land cover types predominate.
-Forests in headwater areas have a beneficial role for water quantity and quality Creating or maintaining forest cover in headwater catchments is a New York, Istanbul and S forests for drinking wate infiltration capacity than slowly releasing rainfall. catchments can contribu associated with landslides dry areas may lead to redu
+Forests in headwater areas have a beneficial role for water quantity and quality Creating or maintaining forest cover in headwater catchments is a New York, Istanbul and S forests for drinking wate infiltration capacity than slowly releasing rainfall. catchments can contribut associated with landslides dry areas may lead to redu